devenv/notion-snippets-raycast/README.md

 - **⌘+O** - Open snippet in Notion

 ### ➕ Add Snippets
-- Use **"Add Snippet"** command
+- Use the "Add Snippet" command
 - Code auto-populates from clipboard if detected
-- **⌘+V** - Paste code from clipboard manually
+- **⌘+V** - Paste code from clipboard
 - **⌘+Enter** - Save snippet to Notion
-- Form includes validation and helpful tips
+- Form includes validation and error messages

 ### 🛠️ Setup & Configuration
-- Use **"Setup Helper"** command for guided setup
+- Use the "Setup Helper" command for guided setup
-- Extract Database ID from Notion URL automatically
+- Extract Database ID from Notion URLs
-- Complete setup instructions and troubleshooting guide
+- Access setup instructions and troubleshooting

-## Team Collaboration
+## 👥 Team Collaboration

-This extension works perfectly for team snippet sharing:
+To share snippets across your team:

 1. Create a shared workspace in Notion
 2. Set up the snippets database in the shared workspace
 3. Each team member creates their own integration
 4. Share the database with all team member integrations
-5. Everyone can now add, search, and use shared snippets
+5. Team members can add, search, and use shared snippets

-## Privacy & Security
+## 🔒 Privacy & Security

-- Your Notion API key is stored securely in Raycast's encrypted preferences
+- Notion API keys are stored securely in Raycast's encrypted preferences
-- All communication happens directly between Raycast and Notion's API
+- Communication occurs directly between Raycast and Notion's API
 - No data is sent to third parties
-- The extension is fully open source
+- Extension source code is publicly available

-## Troubleshooting
+## 🔧 Troubleshooting

 **"Failed to fetch snippets"**
-- Check your API key and database ID in extension preferences
+- Verify your API key and database ID in extension preferences
 - Ensure the integration has access to the database
-- Verify all required database properties exist with exact names
+- Check that all required database properties exist with exact names

 **Properties not loading**
-- Ensure all required properties exist in your Notion database
+- Confirm all required properties exist in your Notion database
 - Property names are case-sensitive and must match exactly

-For more help, open an issue on GitHub or reach out on the Raycast community.
+For support, open an issue on GitHub or contact the Raycast community.